Adeolaloye/Analyzing-Customer-Churn-and-Retention-Patterns-in-a-UK-Based-Multinational-Retail-Bank/README.md

 - Create DAX Measures in Power BI
 - Dashboard Development (Page 1: Customer Demographics & Segment Analysis, Page 2: Churn Analysis)
 #### 4 Phase 4: PowerPoint
-#### Key Recommendations and Actionable Insights
+#### Key Actionable Insights
 Having Processed and analysed data for 10,000 customers using Microsoft SQL Server to uncover key churn drivers such as low tenure, inactivity, and product usage.
-Created a Power BI dashboard with 16 visualizations that tracked churn trends by country, age group, and account activity, enabling regional comparison and risk profiling, I was able to  come up with the following insights and recommendations:
+Created a Power BI dashboard with 16 visualizations that tracked churn trends by country, age group, and account activity, enabling regional comparison and risk profiling, I was able to  come up with the following insights
-##### 1. Prioritize Retention of Mid-Term Customers (4–6 years Tenure)
-This segment has the highest churn numbers and holds significant balances and credit card usage.
-- Action:-Develop tailored loyalty programs and proactive engagement campaigns targeting mid-term customers to reduce churn and deepen product usage.
-##### 2. Focus on High-Risk and Medium-Risk Customers in Germany and France
-These countries show higher churn rates and larger proportions of high and medium risk customers compared to the UK.
-- Action: Implement region-specific retention strategies, including localized offers, personalized communication, and improved customer service.
-##### 3. Target Customers with ‘Fair’ Credit Scores for Early Intervention
-The ‘Fair’ credit score group has the highest churn and medium risk levels, indicating vulnerability.
+-  The mid-term customer segment (4-6 years) holds the largest balances (£104M) but also shows the highest churn (14.81%), indicating a critical revenue risk.
+- Mature adults aged 36-55 represent the largest inactive group (2,800 members), many of whom likely fall into this mid-term tenure bracket.
+- Germany and France both have higher churn rates (around 18%) than the UK (9.93%), highlighting geographic risk zones.
+- Females and customers with “fair” credit scores are more prone to churn, suggesting opportunities for tailored product and engagement strategies.

+### Strategic Recommendations
+#### 1. Launch a “Mid-Term Loyalty & Reactivation Program” targeting mature adults in Germany and France:
+- Offer personalized financial products or incentives to encourage continued engagement.
+- Deploy proactive outreach to inactive mature adults with tailored communication.
+- Focus on improving customer experience through dedicated relationship managers.
+#### 2. Implement Early Warning Systems:
-- Action: Use predictive analytics to flag these customers early and offer credit education, financial advice, or incentives to improve loyalty.
+- Use credit score and tenure data to flag customers at “medium” or “high” churn risk for preemptive retention.
-##### 4. Enhance Engagement Among Inactive Mature Adults and Onboarding Customers
-Mature adults (36-55 years) and new customers (0-1 year tenure) show high inactivity and elevated churn risk.
-- Action: Launch reactivation campaigns and personalized onboarding experiences to increase activity and satisfaction.
-##### 5. Leverage Gender-Sensitive Approaches in Retention Strategies
-Females show a slightly higher churn rate proportionally, while males represent larger absolute churn numbers.
-- Action: Customize communication and product offers to address gender-specific needs and preferences, improving engagement and retention.
-##### Conclusion
-By combining demographic profiling with churn risk segmentation, the bank can deploy focused, data-driven retention strategies that protect valuable customer segments, reduce churn, and increase lifetime customer value, driving sustainable growth and profitability.
+- Prioritize customers with “fair” credit scores and mid-term tenure for customized financial counseling and product offers.
+#### 3. Enhance Gender-Specific Retention Initiatives:
+- Since females churn slightly more, analyze usage patterns and develop products or communication campaigns to improve female customer satisfaction.
+#### 4. Leverage UK Best Practices:
+- Analyze UK’s engagement and retention models which yield lower churn, then replicate and adapt these strategies for Germany and France.
+#### 5. Improve Activation of Inactive Members:
+- Target mature adult inactive customers with reactivation campaigns focusing on digital banking adoption, personalized product bundles, or rewards.
+### Outcome Expectation
+By focusing retention efforts on the high-balance mid-term customers who are mostly mature adults in higher churn countries (Germany and France), the bank can:
+- Reduce churn rate in these vulnerable segments,
+- Increase overall active member rate beyond the current 51.5%,
+- Protect significant deposits and revenue,
+- Enhance customer lifetime value, and
+- Strengthen regional market competitiveness.